klack/klack.cloud/README.md

   - Click "OK"

 ## Setup Backups
+TODO

+# Post Installation
+- Turn off Plex debug logging
+  Click the wrench icon in the upper right
+  Server Settings > General
+  Uncheck "Enable Plex Media Server debug logging"

+### Download Managers
+- Enable file renaming in sonarr and radarr
+- Set logging to `Info` on sonarr and radarr
+- Use `/data/library/tv/` as a path when adding a series in sonarr
+- Use `/data/library/movies/` as a path when adding a movie on radarr
+- Use `http://localhost:9117` for the Jackett address when creating a torznab indexer
+- In qBittorrent set "Bypass authentication for clients on localhost"

 # Service Directory
 | Service       | Port  | Domain                     | Hosted Path | URL                                          | Service URL            | Auth Provider | Log Rotation  |
 | ------------- | ----- | -------------------------- | ----------- | -------------------------------------------- | ---------------------- | ------------- | ------------- |